 - We advise you to exercise normal safety precautions in the UAE.
 Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

 - We continue to receive reports that terrorists are planning attacks against Western interests elsewhere in the Arabian Peninsula.

 - When you are in the UAE, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 The UAE is a Muslim country and local laws reflect the fact that Islamic practices and beliefs are closely applied.
 Laws may also vary between individual Emirates.
-You should familiarise yourself with local laws before you travel.
+You should familiarise yourself with local laws, and their impact on your personal circumstances, before you travel.